blackboxnlp/blackboxnlp.github.io/index.md

 He co-organised BlackboxNLP in 2019, 2020, and 2021, as well as the 1st and 2nd machine translation robustness tasks at WMT.

+### Najoung Kim
+Najoung Kim is an Assistant Professor at the Department of Linguistics at Boston University.
+She is currently visting Google Research part-time.
+She is interested in studying meaning in both human and machine learners, especially ways in which they generalize to novel inputs and ways in which they treat implicit meaning.
+Her research has been published in various NLP venues including ACL and EMNLP.
+She was a co-organizer of the Inverse Scaling Competition, and a senior area chair for ACL 2023.

+### Sophie Hao
+Sophie Hao is a Faculty Fellow at the Center for Data Science at New York University.
+She recently completed her PhD in Linguistics and Computer Science at Yale University, where her dissertation work focused on applications of feature attribution methods to NLP.
+More generally, Sophie is interested in theories of interpretation and explanation and how such theories can guide our usage and evaluation of analysis methods for black-box models.
+She is a frequent contributor to BlackboxNLP, having presented at its first three editions.

+### Arya McCarthy
+Arya McCarthy is a PhD candidate in the Center for Language and Speech Processing at the Johns Hopkins University.
+He is supported by an Amazon Fellowship, a Frederick Jelinek Fellowship, and the International Olympic Committee.
+He investigates pan-lingual weak supervision for building core NLP tools and datasets in new languages; recent work has investigated limitations of large language models on simple transduction tasks.
+His research has been published in ACL, EMNLP, CoNLL, COLING, ICLR, and ICASSP.

+### Jaap Jumelet
+Jaap Jumelet is a PhD candidate at the Institute for Logic, Language and Computation at the University of Amsterdam.
+His research focuses on gaining an understanding of how neural models are able to build up hierarchical representations of their input, by leveraging hypotheses from (psycho-)linguistics.
+His research has been published at leading NLP venues, including TACL, ACL, and CoNLL.
+His first ever paper was presented at the first BlackboxNLP workshop in 2018, and he has since presented work at each subsequent edition of the workshop.

+### Hosein Mohebbi
+Hosein Mohebbi is a PhD candidate at the Department of Cognitive Science and Artificial Intelligence at Tilburg University.
+He is part of the InDeep consortium: Interpreting Deep Learning Models for Text and Sound, addressing research problems on interpreting neural language models.
+During his Master’s (2019-2021), he focused mainly on interpretability and accelerating inference of pre-trained language models.
+His research has been published in NLP venues such as ACL, EMNLP and BlackboxNLP.

 ## Anti-Harassment Policy
 BlackboxNLP 2023 adheres to the [ACL Anti-Harassment Policy](https://www.aclweb.org/adminwiki/sphp?title=Anti-Harassment_Policy).